beehive-lab/FastPath_MP/README.md

 This repository stores the source code of FastPath_MP, an FPGA-based multi-path architecture for direct access from FPGA to NVMe SSD.
 In particular it includes three modules:
-- The FastPath_MP FPGA architecture implemented in `Bluespec`.
+- The FastPath_MP FPGA architecture implemented in `fpga-design`.
 - The `libfnvme` library that implements the C-based API that applications can utilize to communicate with FastPath_MP.
 - The modified NVMe driver in the Linux kernel (`linux-4.4-zynq`) for the Xilinx Zynq 7000 SoC.